 I operated a popular blog about Harvard Extension from 2005 to 2008.
 You can find other samples of my writing about technology topics on Computerworld.com and Terra Nova.
 Essays and op-eds have appeared in the South China Morning Post, the Economist Intelligence Unit, Baseline Scenario, The American, Case Currents, and the PBS and BBC World Service websites.
 I am also the lead author of an MIT Sloan case on innovation at Nintendo, and co-authored a workshop paper for the IEEE 2012 Consumer Communications and Networking Conference.

-I am a board member of the Independent Book Publishers Association (IBPA).
-Opinions expressed on this and other blogs/social media are made independently of IBPA's official positions.
+I am a former board member of the Independent Book Publishers Association (IBPA), serving on the executive committee from 2016-2019 and as its treasurer from 2017-2019.
+I joined the board of Independent Publishers of New England (IPNE) in 2019.
+Opinions expressed on this and other blogs/social media are/were made independently of the official positions of these organizations.

 I use Google Adsense, Amazon Associates, and other affiliate programs on my blogs.
 Ads and affiliate links help recoup domain registration fees and other costs associated with running the websites.